Vedalam: Plot

-The film begins with a police unit being instructed by their officer to capture the trio of brothers who head a French human trafficking ring - Aniket, Abhinay and Rahul.
-The group is successful in intercepting Rahul in his plane but he holds the families of the officers of the unit hostage with the help of his men thereby turning on to the officer-in-charge and shooting him.
-Before the officer-in-charge dies, he tells Rahul that he'd be killed by a good man for his deeds.
+The film begins with a police unit being instructed by their officer to capture the trio of brothers who head a French human trafficking ring - Rahul, Abhinay and Aniket.
+The group is successful in intercepting Rahul on his plane, but he holds the families of the officers of the unit hostage with the help of his men, thereby turning on the officer-in-charge and shooting him.
+Before the officer-in-charge dies, he tells Rahul that he'd be killed by a good man for his deeds, but Rahul says that the very personification of an evil man will kill him.

-The story then shifts to Kolkata where a man named Ganesh arrives with his sister Thamizh to enrol her in an arts college, where he becomes friends with "Kolkata" Kaali, who escorts Ganesh and Tamizh to their new house.
+The story then shifts to Kolkata where a man named Ganesh arrives with his sister Thamizh to enrol her in an arts college, where he becomes friends with "Kolkata" Kaali, who escorts Ganesh and Thamizh to their new house.
 After enrolling Thamizh, Ganesh works at a taxi company under his boss, Laxmidas, where he gets his first customer, a lawyer named Swetha, who makes Ganesh pose as a fake mute eyewitness in a case in exchange for not paying the fare.
-Ganesh does so but his phone rings and the judge fires her when Ganesh talks in front of everyone.
+Ganesh does so, but his phone rings and the judge fires her when Ganesh talks in front of everyone.
 Swetha tries to kill Ganesh, but Laxmidas saves him, though he is embarrassed by Ganesh.
 Shwetha and Laxmidas team up to take revenge on Ganesh, but Shwetha later falls for him after she realises her mistake.
 Ganesh arranges Tamizh's marriage with Swetha's brother Arjun.

 Meanwhile, DCP Yashpal calls Ganesh and the other drivers and asks them to report any activities by crime syndicate members who have been causing trouble in the city.
 Ganesh reports a case of arms trafficking, which leads to Aniket and his men capturing and presenting him before Aniket at his private boatyard.
-Aniket orders his men to kill Ganesh, but Ganesh surprisingly single-handedly defeats all his men and kills Aniket thereby revealing his true maniac ruthless self.
+Aniket orders his men to kill Ganesh, but Ganesh surprisingly single-handedly defeats all his men and kills Aniket, thereby revealing his true maniac, ruthless self.
 Learning about the death of his brother, Abhinay reaches India and investigates the murder the next day, where he and his technical crew track Ganesh's mobile signal to their own building.
-Ganesh enters the building, ambushes the entire squad, and kills Abhinay single-handedly.
+Ganesh enters the building, ambushes the entire squad, and kills Abhinay.
 Swetha follows Ganesh and is horrified by his actions.
-She tells him that she will stop the marriage between Arjun and Thamizh, but Ganesh reveals that Thamizh is not his sister and reveals his past.
+When Ganesh reveals that he is a murderer and will kill again, she tells him that she will stop the marriage between Arjun and Thamizh, but Ganesh reveals that Thamizh is not his sister and reveals his past.